ZavenGaloyan/Unit_4_repo/README.md

 Flask which is written in python syntax is a lightweight web framework that allows for developers to easily and quickly build web application with a wide range of features fexibility.
 This is particulary apealing for such a program due to the clients time constraint and relativly simple requirments and needs.
 This is better than many other web frameworks that are more complicated and require more time for development

-HTML was chosen as the standard markup language for this particualr project as it is considered the industry standard for any programs that are build for web browsers.
-Due to its popularity it means that it is widly supported acoross many web browsers and has many online resoureces to help increase the speed of development and functionality of the social network for the client.
+HTML was chosen as the standard markup language for this particualr project as it is considered the industry standard for any programs that are build for web browsers.(Code Institute) Due to its popularity it means that it is widly supported acoross many web browsers and has many online resoureces to help increase the speed of development and functionality of the social network for the client.

 CSS similarly to the reason was HTML is being used CSS is the most popular method for styling formating of websites.
 Its vast possiblitiyes of custimization allow for any of the clients needs to be met accordingly.
 Also the ease of integrating CSS with HTML will allow for developers to easily and effectivly meet specific requirments of the client.

+As for the database SQLite will be incorporated as the relational database management system for this Social Network.(How-To Geek) It will provide simple methods for the storage and retrieval of data, ensuring a reliable solution.
+Due to the simplicity of integrating SQLite with Flask, the social network will have strong foundational database that can handle any requests by the user.

-By using Flask, HTML, and CSS I as a developer will have full control over all of the aspects of the program allowing me to fully meet any of the clients requirments in terms of design and functionality.
+By using Flask, HTML, CSS, and SQLlite I as a developer will have full control over all of the aspects of the program allowing me to fully meet any of the clients requirments in terms of design and functionality.
 While not comprimising on time constrains or developer setbacks that may occur if other methods were to be used.
 [Sources and Referances](#refs)
  # Criteria B: Solution Overview: